Executive and Personal Coaching

 One Month Coaching Schedule

-Three Weeks of the Month: We coach during the first FULL three weeks of the month, Monday to Thursday.
+Three Weeks of the Month: We coach during the first three full weeks of the month, Monday to Thursday.
 We can adjust the coaching schedule to accommodate your personal situation within that.
-Typically, we schedule three monthly calls, once per week, to ensure we've booked in adequate time to work on your coaching and development goals.

 No Coaching in August: I work throughout the year, with the exception of August.
 All coaching ceases for one month, so that I can refresh.

-Average Coaching Engagement: Tracking over the last 25 years of coaching shows that clients typically make use of coaching for an average of 14 months.
+Average Coaching Engagement: Tracking over the last 26 years of coaching shows that clients typically make use of coaching for an average of 14 months.

 Some have been coaching for several years.
 This is because they continue to want executive and personal coaching as they take on new companies, organizations, promotions, projects, assignments and challenges.